-- Incompetency of valves in the perforating veins: If the valves in the perforating veins become clumsy, the faulty veins become “high pressure leaks” during muscular contraction, whereby the high pressure of the deep veins is carried to the superficial veins.
-Consequently, the superficial veins become dilated and tortuous.
+- lack of effectiveness of valves in the perforating veins : valves collapse or become tightened, the veins leak due to high pressure during muscular contraction, high pressure of deep veins is transported into superficial veins. superficial veins become inflated and hurtful.

-- Incompetency of valves at the conclusion of the superficial veins: For instance, if saphenofemoral valve becomes unequal, the great saphenous vein becomes dilated and tortuous.
-The varicosity commences from thesaphenofemoral junction and goes slowly downward.
+- Lack of efficiency of valves at the end of superficial veins: For example, if saphenofemoral valve becomes unequal, the great saphenous vein becomes hurtful and dilated.
+The varicosity commences from the saphenofemoral junction and goes slowly downwards.

 Acknowledgement of sites of Incompetent Valves

 The clinicians recognize the sites of incompetent valves by the following 2 evaluations: Trendelenburg test and Perthes’ test (tourniquet evaluation).
 Kindly note, by these evaluations only superficial veins and perforators can be examined, but not the deep veins.